PHILADELPHIA – Danny Briere wasted little time in making up for his misstep.

-PHILADELPHIA – Danny Briere scored the winning goal 4:36 into overtime to lead the Philadelphia Flyers to a 4-3 win over the New Jersey Devils on Sunday to open the Eastern Conference semifinals.
+Just minutes after having a goal overturned on review because he kicked it into the net, Briere scored the winner 4:36 into overtime, giving the Philadelphia Flyers a 4-3 win over the New Jersey Devils on Sunday in the opener of their Eastern Conference semifinal series.

-He wasted no time making it up for the OT missed opportunity.
-He fired a slapper past Martin Brodeur for his seventh goal of the playoffs.
+He took full advantage, firing a slapper past Martin Brodeur for his seventh goal of the playoffs.
 Brodeur was screened in front by Philadelphia forward James van Riemsdyk.

 Game 2 is Tuesday.

-The Flyers took the series lead in their first game in a week after eliminating Pittsburgh in six games.
-The Devils played their third straight overtime game after defeating Florida in Games 6 and 7 to win the first-round series.
+The Flyers took the series lead in their first game in a week after eliminating Pittsburgh in Game 6 last Sunday.
+The weary Devils, meanwhile, played their third consecutive overtime game after defeating Florida in Games 6 and 7 to win their first-round series.

 "I thought we played real well in the first," New Jersey coach Peter DeBoer said.
 "We just couldn't keep it up."

-Giroux wound from the circle and fired the puck high over Brodeur's right shoulder for the power-play goal and the 3-2 lead.
-Giroux scored his seventh goal already of the postseason, living up to coach Peter Laviolette's bold claim as, "the best in the world."
+And then, there's Flyers forward Claude Giroux.
+The postseason's leading scorer got himself into the series in the third period, when he wound up from the circle and fired the puck high over Brodeur's right shoulder for a power-play goal and a 3-2 lead.
+It was Giroux's seventh goal of the postseason, perhaps living up to Laviolette's bold claim as, "the best in the world."

 But Briere was the difference in overtime.

-But van Riemsdyk came to play in Game 1, perhaps spurred on by playing his homestate team.
-He is, after all, a Middletown, N.J., native.
-And he was key on the winner as well, as he stood tall directly in front of a prone Brodeur as the winner trickled by.
+But Van Riemsdyk came to play in Game 1, perhaps spurred on by playing his home state team.
+The native of Middletown, N.J., was key on the winner as well, as he stood tall directly in front of a prone Brodeur as the winner trickled by.

-But the Flyers started the way they did the previous two series vs. New Jersey: By winning Game 1.
-They eventually won the series in 2004 and 2010, reaching the Stanley Cup finals in the latter.
-In fact, in the previous series between these two rivals — separated by just 87 miles — the winner reached the finals, with the Devils winning the Cup in 1995 and 2000.
+But the Flyers started the way they did the last two series against New Jersey — by winning Game 1.
+They eventually won those series in 2004 and 2010, reaching the Stanley Cup finals in the latter.

-Bryzgalov had two shutouts and won all three starts vs. the Devils in the regular season.
+Opposing Brodeur was Bryzgalov, who had two shutouts and won all three starts against the Devils in the regular season.
 He allowed one goal on 76 shots.

 So much for the regular season.

-The Devils never stopped shooting the rest of the first.
-They took the first 11 shots before the Flyers finally lobbed the puck from the blue line toward Brodeur.
+The Devils never stopped shooting on the rattled veteran in the first period.
+They took the first 11 shots before the Flyers finally lobbed the puck toward Brodeur from the blue line.